 Digital assistants can be voice assistants, for example.
 These are software assistants that make logical connections from spoken instructions.
 So, for example, when you say ‘Messages!’, they can understand this as an instruction to display the latest messages or read them aloud.
 Speakers that work with this software are called voice assistants in everyday use.
 Smart speakers like Alexa and Google Assistant are on the rise.
 According to representative surveys from the digital association Bitkom, at least one in eight Germans live in a household with voice assistants, while other studies suggest the figure may be as many as one in four.

 Virtual reality (VR) is the depiction of a computer-generated environment in which the actual environment is hidden.
 With a special VR headset, you plunge into a purely virtual world in which you can interact with virtual objects, for instance.
 As well as in the gaming industry, this technology is also increasingly used in construction planning, as it offers major advantages.
 For example, planned spaces can be viewed in advance to check whether the windows are in the right place or whether the door frames have been designed wide enough.
 By contrast, augmented reality (AR) involves adding digital elements, such as images or videos, to the real world.
 This is used for purposes such as football broadcasts, where an offside line is inserted for TV viewers.
 There are now also apps you can use to place virtual furniture in your own home in order to test the effect of various design options.

 Electromobility describes the full or partial operation of vehicles using electricity.
 They can make a major contribution to reducing exhaust fumes and noise pollution caused by traffic.
-In our subsidiary FACILITA, we have a sustainable fleet of 32 electric cars, 17 electric bikes and 75 bicycles, which building management employees use on the road for you.
-So far, we have built 38 charging stations to serve them.
+In our subsidiary FACILITA, we have a sustainable fleet of 32 electric cars, 20 electric bikes and 79 bicycles, which building management employees use on the road for you.
+We have built 38 charging stations to serve them.
 You can read more about our ‘electromobile’ project here.